hppedeaf/Camera-Animation-Hppe-Docs/docs/Manual Installation/Standard.md

 ---

-:::note
+:::info Important

-#### CAHppe 2.X.X is ready to use.
-Please updated your version latest!
+#### This only works for CAHppe V2.X.X Please make sure to keep your CAHppe version up to date.

 :::